tonindexer/anton/abi/README.md

 3. `slice` - load slice
 4. `tuple` - TODO :(

-Accepted types to map from or into:
+Accepted types to map from or into in `format` field:

 1. `addr` - MsgAddress slice type
 2. `bool` - map int to boolean